 |3-day Tag (any three consecutive days)||$12.00|

 |Active Military & Veterans||Free (see details).
-Available for pick-up at the Beach Tag Office at 704 Beach Ave.|
+Must be picked up in person at the Beach Tag Office at 704 Beach Ave.|

 Please note: The City of Cape May prohibits the transferring of seasonal beach tags.
 This means that no one is allowed to give you a tag to use on a temporary basis, be it an individual or a commercial establishment.
 It is also illegal to “rent” or pay a deposit fee for the use of a seasonal tag.
 In the event you are offered and use a seasonal tag that you do not own, you could be subject to the confiscation of the tag and a fine.

 The evening flag ceremony is held daily during the season (May through September).
 All flags flown at Sunset Beach are veteran’s casket flags that families bring with them.